NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## ★ Main Results <span id = "bug-list">

-The main results of the paper are a [list of bugs](./Bug-List.md) exposed by COMFORT-generated test cases.
+The main results of the paper are a [list of bugs](./Bug-List.md) exposed by COMFORT-generated test cases and other competing methods.

 ## ★ Docker Image <br id = "dockerimg">
 We prepare our artifact within a Docker image to run "out of the box".
 The Docker image can be downloaded from [here](https://drive.google.com/drive/folders/1JkS2S4GOCPdicQsbDeqlkzXO4tZ-2Iyg?usp=sharing).